-📙 If an effect ever lets you move your opponent's fighters, you must respect all of the same movement rules, but from your opponent's perspective.
+If an effect ever lets you move your opponent's fighters, you must respect all of the same movement rules, but from your opponent's perspective.
+If an effect ever lets you move your opponent's fighters, you must respect discarded card.

 When you take the maneuver action, you may boost your movement.
-To do this, discard I card from your hand and add that card's BOOST value to your movement value.
-Ignore any effect on the discarded card.
+To do this, discard 1 card from your hand and add that card's BOOST value to your move value.
+Ignore any effect on the

-Certain effects (like Robin Hood's Ambush card) allow you to boost other things, such as the value of an attack.
+Certain effects (like Little Red's Stones in the Belly card) allow you to boost other things, such as an attack or defense value.